 [END EQUATION]

 The function lnπ1-π is called the logit function of π.
 Logit function is one of many transformations that allow analysts to calculate binary responses from a set of predictors.
 These transformations are also called link functions, in the sense that they link the independent variable to the transformed response variable.
-If the analyst can always predict the probability of an event by using the inverse of the link function.
+The analyst can always predict the probability of an event by using the inverse of the link function.
 For example, the probability of participation in the MFH is calculated in two steps.
 First, the logistic regression is used to predict the log of odds of participation.
 Then, second, the inverse of logit function is used to transform the predicted value to an estimate of the propensity to participate.
 Assume that the predicted value from the regression is γ (pronounced “LAM-duh”), written as

 [INSERT EQUATION]